-Pregnancy Category C prior to 30 weeks gestation; Category D starting 30 weeks gestation.
+Pregnancy Category C prior to 30 weeks gestation; Category D starting 30 weeks gestation

-Labor and Delivery
+Labor or Delivery

 Safety and effectiveness in pediatric patients have not been established.

-Of the 911 patients treated with PENNSAID (diclofenac sodium topical solution) in seven controlled, Phase 3 clinical trials, 444 subjects were 65 years of age and over.
+Of the 911 patients treated with PENNSAID 1.5% in seven controlled, Phase 3 clinical trials, 444 subjects were 65 years of age and over.
 There was no age-related difference in the incidence of adverse events.
-Of the 793 patients treated with PENNSAID (diclofenac sodium topical solution) in one open-labeled safety trial, 334 subjects were 65 years of age and over including 107 subjects 75 and over.
-There was no difference in the incidence of adverse events with long-term exposure to PENNSAID (diclofenac sodium topical solution) for this elderly population.
-As with any NSAID, use caution in treating the elderly (65 years and older) and it may be useful to monitor renal function since they are more likely to have decreased baseline renal function.
+Of the 793 patients treated with PENNSAID 1.5% in one open-labeled safety trial, 334 subjects were 65 years of age and over including 107 subjects 75 and over.
+There was no difference in the incidence of adverse events with long-term exposure to PENNSAID 1.5% for this elderly population.This monograph has been modified to include the generic and brand name in many instances.

-Last reviewed on RxList: 1/24/2011
+Last reviewed on RxList: 1/25/2017

 Additional PENNSAID Information